Patient Rights & Responsibilities

-- To abide by the administrative and operational procedures of the HealthChoice Care Coordination program.
+- To abide by the administrative and operational procedures of the HealthChoice Care Management program.

-- To participate as much as they are able in creating a plan for care coordination.
+- To participate as much as they are able in creating a plan for care management.

-- To let their care coordinator know any concerns they have about their care coordination plan or changes in their needs.
+- To let their care coordinator know any concerns they have about their care management plan or changes in their needs.